Honours & Recognition

 Featured Student Entrepreneurs

 At FEAS, our student leaders do outstanding work outside of the classroom.
-Their contributions strengthen our university community, and help foster diversity and engagement.
-We are proud to recognize several of our strongest student leaders.
+Their contributions strengthen our university community and help foster diversity and engagement.

-For a comprehensive list of other awards, including those related to volunteering, please visit the Registrar’s Program-Specific Awards website.
+For a comprehensive list of other awards, including those related to volunteering like the Dennis Mock Student Leadership Award and Aileen Clark Lambie Award, please visit the Registrar’s Program-Specific Awards page.

 Student Volunteer Shoutout